pchanial/python-for-data-scientists/source/ndarray.rst

       .. note:: ``randint`` also exists.
 It doesn't do anything that ``random_integers`` cannot, except confusing the user.
 Stick with ``random_integers``, which has a better name.

-      .. note:: Even if a default value exists for the lower value, it is better practice to specify both the lower and upper values (``randint`` has not the same default value...).
+      .. note:: Even if a default value exists for the lower value, it is better practice to specify both the lower and upper values (``randint`` has not the same default value, so don't bother memorizing it).

   :random_sample:
      Return random floats in the half-open interval [0.0, 1.0).